Human Skin: Structure, Functions, and Interesting Facts

 The Skin's Role in Temperature Regulation

 The skin has two ways to regulate body temperature.
 One method is by changing the diameter of the blood vessels.
 When blood vessels in the dermis dilate, they allow more blood to flow through them.
 Heat radiates from this blood, moving up through the skin and into the outside world.
 The reddening of the skin due to increased blood flow can be seen through the thin epidermis.
-When the body is cold the blood vessels constrict, reducing the flow of blood through the epidermis, making the skin turn pale and reducing heat loss.
+When the body is cold, the blood vessels constrict, reducing the flow of blood.
+This causes the skin turn to turn pale and reduces heat loss.

 The second method of heat regulation is by perspiration.
 Water leaving the eccrine sweat glands absorbs heat from the skin as it changes into a gas and evaporates into the atmosphere.
 The gaseous water carries heat from the body with it as it escapes, cooling the body down.

 Our skin is an amazing organ.
 It protects us from stresses that could hurt our bodies, helps us to detect our environment, and produces important chemicals.
-We notice changes in our skin's appearance when we're injured or as we age, but many of us don't stop to realize what a marvelous and hard-working structure the skin really is.
-It's much more than a simple barrier between our body and the outside world.
+We notice changes in our skin's appearance when we're injured or as we age, but many of us don't stop to realize what a marvelous and hard-working structure the organ really is.
+It has an interesting structure and is much more than a simple barrier between our body and the outside world.

-Information about melanocytes and melanin from the University of Bristol
+- Information about melanin from the University of Bristol in the UK

 Questions & Answers